MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes two Array arguments in which each Array contains a list of numbers, and returns a new Array that contains the product of each pair of numbers from the arguments that have the same index.
-You may assume that the arguments contain the same number of elements.
+Write a method that takes two Array arguments in which each Array contains a list of numbers, and returns a new Array that contains the product of every pair of numbers that can be formed between the elements of the two Arrays.
+The results should be sorted by increasing value.

+You may assume that neither argument is an empty Array.

-  Input: two arrays
+  Input:
-  Output: new array
+  Output:

   ## Rules
   ### explicit